m1griffin/arrayfunc/docs/ArrayFunc.rst

   parameter is ignored.
 * matherrors - If true, arithmetic error checking is disabled.
 The default is false.
+* nosimd - If True, SIMD acceleration is disabled.
+This parameter is optional.
+The default is FALSE.

 Comparison operator functions
 -----------------------------